American Council of Life Insurance - Explained

 The American Council of Life Insurance refers to a national trade association of the American life insurance careers.
 ACLI came into existence in 1976, with its headquarters in Washington D.C.
 Its membership has about 300 companies that operate in the United States and abroad.
 The companies account for 95% of the total assets of the industry in the United States.
 The ACLI advocates in state, federal, and international forums for public policy.

-A Little More on What is the American Council Of Life Insurance
+What Does the American Council Of Life Insurance Do?

 Generally, most workers find it hard to accumulate their savings for retirement and how to manage it so that it can serve them throughout retirement.
 ACLI provides tangible solutions to such problems.
 It provides ways through which workers can save and then turn those savings into a stable income that can maintain them for life.
 Policymakers have developed an interest in the role that annuities play in using retirement savings to create a lifetime income.
 The Internal Revenue Service (IRS) and the United States Department of Treasury in 2014, made it easier for Americans to access guaranteed options related to lifetime income.
 The idea was followed by the release of new rules to encourage Americans to embrace longevity annuities.
 These are products that protect those individuals with a long-term plan, whereby it provides payments at a later age.
 ACLI has rallied its support behind the Lifetime Income Disclosure Act, which requires defined contribution plan sponsors to provide workers with a plan on how they can translate their retirement savings into guaranteed income payments after they retire.
 ACLI generally supports the families and industry marketplace that rely on products of life insurers for retirement and financial security.
 ACLI members offer products such as annuities, life insurance, retirement plans, disability income insurance, long-term care, and reinsurance.
 The ACLI represents fraternal benefit societies and legal reserve life insurance that operates in the United States before the following: